 Funny.
-All I could keep thinking of in the dark was Dan Duryea.
+All I kept thinking of in the dark was Dan Duryea.

-STREAMING SATURDAYS is a regular feature on Sister Celluloid, bringing you a free fun film every week!
+STREAMING SATURDAYS is a regular feature on Sister Celluloid!
 You can catch up on movies you may have missed by clicking here!
 And why not bookmark the page to make sure you never miss another?